beeware/briefcase/docs/how-to/publishing/macOS.rst

     (venv) $ briefcase build macOS Xcode -u
     (venv) $ briefcase open macOS Xcode

-Run the app
+Run the app via Xcode
 ============================

-Run the app in XCode to ensure it builds correctly and works as expected.
+Run the app in Xcode to ensure it builds correctly and works as expected.

 In order to submit your app to the App Store, you will need to provide at least one screenshot of the following sizes: